Setting the Tone

 This little phrase has helped me tackle some major insecurities already.
 Besides helping me mar the first page of a brand new Leuchtturm (a prospect that used to strike fear into my heart), I also have begun drawing more.
 No major paintings have been created thus far, but I have been playing around in my sketchbook with no specific purpose.
 I’ve been allowing myself to make mistakes and not erase them.
 Isn’t that crazy?
-In fact, I started a brand new Instagram account @theoceanandthewoods so I can share my work (if you follow my art account I will love you forever).

 I even managed to hit a huge milestone and lay down paint in a handmade watercolor sketchbook.
 I’ve held onto this beauty for more than six years, terrified of making it imperfect.
 Now I’ve ruined the first page with paint tests and samples, and I feel like I’m walking on air.

 No matter where you find yourself in the calendar, find something that inspires you and hold onto it.
 It can be a word, phrase, or something more lengthy.
 Whatever you use, make sure that it’s simple, memorable, and that it resonates deep within you.